The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Study 1: Sense of Ownership versus Declared Authorship

 \paragraph{H2.2: Sense of Leadership}

 Participants' responses to ``Who took the lead in writing?'', again answered on a visual analog scale (range of -50 me to +50 AI), were analyzed in a mixed ANOVA model\footnote{Again the assumption of normality of residuals was violated ($ p = 0.03$).
 We, therefore, computed a non-parametric ANOVA \cite{kay_mjskayartool_2021}.
 Resembling the parametric model, there was an effect of \im{}, $F(3,84) = 30.26$, $p < .05$.
 Non-parametric post-hoc tests resembled the parametric analysis.}.
-There was a significant effect of \im{}, $ F(2.25,62.95) = 28.18 $, $ p < .001 $, $\eta^2_p = .50 $, but no effect of \textsc{Personalization}, $F(1, 28) = 1.05 $, $ p = .315 $, $\eta^2_p = .04$, nor an interaction effect, $ F(2.25, 62.95) = 0.60 $, $ p = .570 $, $\eta^2_p = .02 $.
+As shown in \autoref{tab:s1_anova_results}, there was a significant effect of \im{}, but no effect of \textsc{Personalization}, nor an interaction effect.
 Note that a Bayesian $t$-test, as modeled for the sense of control, indicated that the model assuming no difference for \textsc{Personalization} was 2.52 times more likely than the model assuming differences.
 Post-hoc tests showed significant differences for all \ims{} with the exception of the difference between \getting{} and \choosing{}, $p > .99$, see \autoref{fig:S1_lead}.

 We again expanded the ANOVA by fitting a linear mixed model to predict the sense of ownership from the sense of leadership.
 We found a similar pattern of results.
 There was a significant effect of \im{} on the sense of ownership, $F(3,84.91)=23.71$, $ p <.001 $ and no main or interaction effect with \textsc{Personalization} (both $p$ >.05) but a significant main effect of sense of leadership, $F(3,95.65)=5.93$, $ p =.016 $.
-The relation of the sense of ownership and the sense of leadership was positive ($\beta = 0.21 $, 95\% CI [0.04, 0.37], $t(109) = 2.46$, $p = 0.015$; $\beta_z = 0.19$, 95\% CI [0.04, 0.34]), see also \autoref{fig:S1_control_authorship}B.
+The relation between the sense of ownership and the sense of leadership was positive ($\beta = 0.21 $, 95\% CI [0.04, 0.37], $t(109) = 2.46$, $p = 0.015$; $\beta_z = 0.19$, 95\% CI [0.04, 0.34]), see also \autoref{fig:S1_control_authorship}B. The model's total explanatory power was substantial (conditional $R^2 = 64\%$; marginal $R^2 = 55\% $).

 \ims{} affected the sense of control over the content and sense of leadership in the interaction.
-This predicted the sense of authorship and, thus, the feeling to whom a text should belong (H2).
+This predicted the sense of ownership and, thus, the feeling to whom a text should belong (H2).